 - New digital tools and processes (especially smartphones and mobile payments) can disrupt demand, supply or both.

-- Most of what has been happening in China is classic disruption in access and convenience.
+- Most of what has been happening in China is digital disruption in access and convenience.

 This is continued in Part 2 here.

 I write (and speak) about Chinese consumers and digital China